-- {¶4} The specific facts contained in Appellant's other four appeals are not relevant, here.
-However, on July 19, 2024, Appellant and the state entered a global plea agreement on the record.
-It appears that Appellant had previously been represented by different counsel for each of her five cases, but when a global plea deal was discussed, a single attorney agreed to represent her in all five.
-When the global plea was reached, the trial court combined the five cases for purposes of holding a single plea hearing. - {¶5} At the plea hearing, the state announced its intent to seek an aggregate sentence of ten years of incarceration.
+- {¶5} At the plea hearing, the state announced its intent to seek an aggregate sentence of ten years of incarceration.
 Appellant indicated she would ask for a more lenient period of incarceration.
-Thus, there was no agreed upon sentence. - {¶6} Due to the high number of charges and individual case numbers involved in this matter, the details of the global plea are somewhat difficult to follow, however, some charges were amended or dismissed as a result of the global plea.
-As to the charges involved in this particular case, Appellant pleaded guilty to all counts except counts two (trafficking in drugs), three (aggravated possession of drugs), and fifteen (possession of drugs), which were dismissed. - {¶7} At the sentencing hearing, Appellant emphasized that she cooperated with all of the various investigations and admitted ownership of all contraband at the time of its discovery.
+Thus, there was no agreed upon sentence. - {¶6} Due to the high number of charges and individual case numbers involved in this matter, the details of the global plea are somewhat difficult to follow, as some charges were amended or dismissed as a result of the global plea.
+However, as to this case number, Appellant pleaded guilty to counts one (illegal conveyance), two (aggravated trafficking in drugs), and three (aggravated possession of drugs with an attenuated forfeiture specification).
+The remaining five counts were dismissed. - {¶7} At the sentencing hearing, Appellant emphasized that she cooperated with all of the various investigations and admitted ownership of all contraband at the time of its discovery.
 She stressed her young age (27), and that she was almost six months pregnant at the time of the plea hearing. - {¶8} The confusing nature of the five cases, with some sentences ordered to run concurrently and some consecutively, does make the aggregate total somewhat difficult to discern.
 Appellant suggested that it "appears to be a total aggregate of 11 1⁄2 to 13 1⁄2 years of incarceration."
 We have calculated the aggregate total as twelve and one-half years to fourteen and one-half years of incarceration, which appears to match the state offender database website.

-{¶9} We note that the judgment entry states "[t]he Court will grant forfeiture of \$6,245.00 in U.S. currency through a separate judgment entry" in addressing the forfeiture specification in some of Appellant's charges.
+{¶9} We note that the judgment entry states "[t]he Court will grant forfeiture of \$2,150.00 in U.S. currency through a separate judgment entry" in addressing the forfeiture specification in some of Appellant's charges.
 (10/25/24 Nunc Pro Tunc entry.)
 A review of the record and the online docket do not reveal that such entry was ever filed.